Event Neural Networks: Introduction

 \section{Introduction}

 Real-world visual data is repetitive; that is, it has the property of \emph{persistence}.
-With a typical frame rate, the value of a pixel at time $t$ correlates strongly with its values at $t \pm 1$.
-For example, observe frames $t$ and $t + 1$ in \autoref{fig:teaser}~(a).
+For example, observe the two frames in \autoref{fig:teaser}~(a).
 Despite being separated by one second, they appear quite similar.
-Human vision relies on the persistent nature of visual data to allocate scarce perceptual resources.
-Instead of constantly ingesting the entire scene at maximum resolution, the human eye points the fovea (a small region of dense receptor cells) at areas containing motion or detail \cite{ware2008Visual}.
+Human vision relies on the persistent nature of visual data to allocate limited perceptual resources.
+Instead of ingesting the entire scene at high resolution, the human eye points the fovea (a small region of dense receptor cells) at areas containing motion or detail~\cite{ware2008Visual}.
 This allocation of attention reduces visual processing and eye-to-brain communication.

-In contrast, many state-of-the-art neural networks operate without an assumption of temporal continuity.
-Many models process each frame independently, implicitly assuming that adjacent frames are statistically independent.
+Processing individual frames using artificial neural networks has proven to be a competitive solution for video inference~\cite{xiao2018simple,zhu2018High}.
+This paradigm leverages advances in \emph{image} recognition (e.g., pose estimation or object detection) and processes each frame independently without considering temporal continuity, implicitly assuming that adjacent frames are statistically independent.
 This assumption leads to inefficient use of resources due to the repeated processing of image regions containing little or no new information.

-One potential solution is to skip processing image regions containing few changes in low-level pixel values.
-However, such methods (including event~cameras~\cite{lichtsteiner2008128} and neural networks designed for them \cite{cannici2019Asynchronous}) cannot recognize persistence in textures, patterns, or high-level semantics when it does not coincide with consistent pixel values.
+There has been recent interest in leveraging temporal redundancy for efficient video inference.
+One simple solution is to skip processing image regions containing few changes in pixel values.
+However, such methods cannot recognize persistence in textures, patterns, or high-level semantics when it does not coincide with persistent pixel values.
+See \autoref{fig:teaser}~(a).

-Because neural networks extract a hierarchy of features from their inputs, they contain a \emph{built-in lens} for detecting repetition across many levels of complexity.
+Because neural networks extract a hierarchy of features from their inputs, they contain a built-in lens for detecting repetition across many levels of visual complexity.
 Shallow layers detect low-level patterns, and deep layers detect high-level semantics.
-Temporal repetition at a given level of complexity translates to persistent values in the corresponding portion of the neural hierarchy.
+Temporal repetition at a given level of complexity translates to persistent values at the corresponding depth in the neural hierarchy~\cite{habibian2021Skipconvolutions}.
+Based on this observation, we propose Event Neural Networks (EvNets), a family of neural networks in which neurons transmit (thereby triggering downstream computation) only when there is a significant change in their activation.
+By applying this strategy over all neurons and layers, we detect and exploit temporal persistence across many levels of complexity.